alteryx/evalml/docs/source/install.md

 EvalML is available for Python 3.7, 3.8, and 3.9.
 It can be installed from [pypi](https://pypi.org/project/evalml/), [conda-forge](https://anaconda.org/conda-forge/evalml), or from [source](https://github.com/alteryx/evalml).

-To install EvalML with all dependencies, run the following command:
+To install EvalML on your platform, run one of the following commands:

 ````{tab} PyPI
 ```console